The Lakehead Leader Award nomination period is now open.

 How do I nominate someone for the Lakehead Leader or Lakehead Luminary awards?

-Nominator must complete and submit an online “Nomination Form” which is found at:
+Nominator must complete and submit an online “Nomination Form”.
+Click here to submit!

 Who will review the nominations and select recipients?